 Afternoon and Evening at Col de la Chambotte

 In the afternoon, drive up to Col de la Chambotte for some great views of the Lake du Bourget.
 From the parking lot, take the small path on the restaurant’s left (behind the tourist office hut), and walk for a few minutes under the trees.
 Then, it’s a WOW! moment guaranteed; the views of the lake are fantastic!

 Days 5 – 6 | Annecy

-The beautiful city of Annecy is a must on any trip to the Alps.
+The beautiful city of Annecy is a must on any trip to the French Alps.
 Located by the lake of the same name, Annecy has many historical and natural highlights.
 Also, Annecy is an excellent place to enjoy great food and a good life, and we recommend spending at least two nights in Annecy.

 In Annecy, we recommend spending one day exploring the Old Town and another day around the lake.
 This Annecy itinerary comes with many ideas for your stay in Annecy.